 Most pumps, whether manual, battery or electric, work on a similar principle of creating a vacuum when the funnel has been placed over the areola.
 Make sure that the funnel isn’t too small when the nipple is brought into the narrow part of the funnel, as this could damage the nipple.
 Milk will often not flow immediately.
 If your baby is not nearby, it can sometimes help if you think about or look at a photo of your baby.
-Swap breasts frequently, unless you are ‘double pumping’, e.g. pump the left breast for four minutes then the right for four minutes, pump the left breast for 3 minutes, right for 3 minutes, left for 2 minutes right for 2 minutes, left for 1 minute then right for 1 minute then stop, unless the milk is still flowing freely.
+Swap breasts frequently unless you are double pumping.
+Try only a few minutes on one side and then swap.
+Experiment with different lengths of time.

-If you are expressing in order to increase supply, continue to pump for an extra minute or two after the last drip of milk.
-Shorter, more frequent, pumping sessions are more likely to increase supply than a few long sessions.
+If you are expressing in order to increase supply, shorter, more frequent, pumping sessions are more likely to increase supply than a few long sessions.

 Battery and Electric Pumps:

 Some women prefer to use a battery or electric pump instead of a manual pump.
 Instead of you operating the handle the motor does it for you.
-On most models the suction strength can be altered as too strong a suction can damage nipples.
-Make sure that the funnel ‘fits’, when the nipple is elongated into the narrow part of the funnel it should not be too small.
+On most models the suction strength can be altered as too strong a suction can damage nipples, so find the lowest effective suction rating to suit you.
+Make sure that the funnel ‘fits’.
+When the nipple is elongated into the narrow part of the funnel, the funnel should not be too small or too large.
 Some manufacturers can provide alternative sizes.
 Once the pump is turned on and the vacuum has been created, milk will be expressed and stored in a collecting bottle attached to the pump.
 Electric pumps can lose effectiveness over time and may need servicing after heavy use.

 Can I hire a pump?